You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 Your personality describes how you are similar to some people and different from others.

-Your personality is the pattern of how you think, feel, and act.
-And how those patterns compare to the people around you.
+Your personality is the pattern of how you think, feel, and act, compared to the people around you.

-Most people think of personality as a fixed thing inside them.
-Like a trophy on a shelf.
+Most people treat personality like a fixed label.
 “I’m an introvert.”
 “I’m a perfectionist.”
 “I’m just not good with emotions.”

 But personality is relational.
-It exists in the space between you and other people.
+It shows up in the space between you and other people.

 Think about it: